boopesh07/Polygon-Price-Redis-Sink/README.md

   - Real-time host: AM.* and FMV.* (subscribes to all stock tickers)
   - Delayed host: T.* and Q.* (subscribes to all stock tickers)
 - Wildcard subscriptions eliminate the need for ticker discovery and batching
+- **Daily P/L tracking is performed on FMV events only**:
+  - FMV events include `prevClose`, `dailyChange`, and `dailyChangePct`
+  - Previous close prices are captured at market close time (default 16:00 ET)
+  - Previous close values are persisted to Redis with 7-day TTL for recovery after restarts
+  - Quote events contain only raw bid/ask data without P/L calculations
 - Health logs appear every WS_HEALTH_INTERVAL_SEC and include unique symbol counts and total event counts.
 - With WS_DEBUG=true, outbound/inbound frames (truncated) and `redis_write` events are logged.
 - Maintain a single ECS replica to keep one WS connection per host.